 Recent innovations at Polk power station

 A carbon dioxide capture and sequestration demonstration project at the site, implemented by Tempa Electric in collaboration with Research Triangle Institute International, was commissioned in April 2014.
-The project was implemented with a DOE Federal grant of approximately $168m.
+The project was implemented with a Deparment of Energy (DOE) federal grant of approximately $168m.

 The developed Polk plant will demonstrate RTI’s warm-synthesis gas (syngas) cleanup technology during a one-year demonstration period.
 It is expected to capture 300,000t of CO₂ from the existing IGCC unit and sequester it more than 5,000ft below the power station in a saline formation.